cwinkelmann/image_template_search/README.md

 clip_orthomosaic_by_drone_image_loc.py

 ### Find image patches in bigger orthomosaics
+Use an template image, an orthomosaic and hasty annotation to map all marks to a projected drone image.

+opencv_drone_to_orthomosaic.py

 This template from:

 There are 3 set of orthomosaics, with for mosaics each from metashape, pix4d, dronedeploy, opendronemap